 Gender inequality is another big issue facing the country.
 The gender pay gap in India is quite large at around 34% and there has been a decline in employment opportunities for women since the mid-2000s.
 Today, women are often limited to basic agriculture, sales and handicraft manufacturing jobs.
 Sexual harassment remains a major challenge as well and generally goes unreported.
 While certain measures exist, the reality is that most garment factories do not have functioning mechanisms in place to ensure that gender issues are being addressed and dealt with.

 Since 2013, Fair Wear has been training factory management and workers through its Workplace Education Programme, focusing on the prevention of gender-based violence and the establishment of Internal Complaints Committees.
 We have local partners on the ground, including a country representative, programme manager, complaints coordinator and a team of auditors, trainers and complaints handlers.
 Complaints hotlines are available in five languages: Hindi, Tamil, Kannada, Bangla and English.

 Some of our key activities in India include:

-This country study draws on consultations with key stakeholders across India’s textile and garment sector, Fear Wear Foundation (FWF) audits…
+This country study draws on consultations with key stakeholders across India’s textile and garment sector, Fair Wear audits and complaints r…